kadmonj/wamtn2018/README.md

 Max Planck Institute for Dynamics and Self-Organization, Göttingen, Germany.
 You may look at MPI-DS [website](http://www.ds.mpg.de/2340/contact) for a complete address and a travel guide.

+### Transportation and Hotels
+For a list of hotels near by, and transportation to and from Göttingen, please visit [here](http://www.wamtn.info/logistics.html).

 ### Organizers